-We’ve barely scratched the surface so far but this should at least, in a very simple way, demonstrate why the pertinent questions need to be asked of those who have placed themselves as teachers of Yahweh’s assemblies.
-If you consider yourself a responsible teacher and upholder of Yahweh’s truth then it is incumbent that the scripturally correct answers be given.
+We’ve barely scratched the surface here but this should at least, in a very simple way, demonstrate why the pertinent questions need to be asked of those who have placed themselves as leaders and teachers of Yahweh’s assemblies.
+Also, it is incumbent that the teachers who purport to uphold Yahweh’s truth make an honest attempt to provide the best scripturally correct answers to these questions.

-One individual who has questioned the Passover and Unleavened Bread subject, whose name is Dennis Bitterman, a few years ago had sent an open letter to all the assemblies and teachers challenging the generally accepted Abib 15-21 observance of the Festival of Passover and Unleavened Bread.
+One individual who has questioned the Passover and Unleavened Bread subject, whose name is Dennis Bitterman, several years ago had sent an open letter to all the assemblies and teachers challenging the generally accepted 8-day observance of Abib 14-21 for Passover and Unleavened Bread.

-Dennis has done a fairly good job of briefly presenting the evidence supporting an Abib 14-20 Passover observance.
-I have converted the letter into a PDF file and made it available for everyone to evaluate and to see if there is any merit to the conclusions of Dennis.
+Dennis has done a fairly good job of briefly presenting the evidence supporting a 7-day Festival of Passover and Unleavened Bread observance which consists of Abib 14-20.
+This letter has been converted into a PDF file and made available for everyone to evaluate and determine if there is any merit to the conclusions of Dennis.